The Britannia Projects Page.

 ~~~~~~~

-Charlie> Just to say the reason you use thicker washers on the barrel studs,is that if you use thin ones they tend to distort to oval as you torque down the cylinder head, this then bites into the aluminium in the stud hole and dishes the alloy, the only way it will go into the studs, so when you eventually try to again remove the cylinder head you may find it very difficult to remove,
+Charlie> Just to say the reason you use thicker washers on the barrel studs, is that if you use thin ones they tend to distort to oval as you torque down the cylinder head, this then bites into the aluminium in the stud hole and dishes the alloy, the only way it will go into the studs, so when you eventually try to again remove the cylinder head you may find it very difficult to remove,

-And this is the biggest cause of a damaged cylinder heads and broken fins, Why?
+and this is the biggest cause of a damaged cylinder heads and broken fins, Why?
 Because has a last resort to remove the head you use a prise bar or large screwdriver, Don't.

 Just try rocking it on the studs no matter how long it takes.